mrtn3000/tiktok-audit/Blog/_posts/2024-02-19-Tik-Tok-oclock.md

 On the 19th of February the European Commission opened [formal proceedings against TikTok](https://ec.europa.eu/commission/presscorner/detail/en/IP_24_926) to assess whether the platform breached the Digital Services Act (DSA) in several areas, including “[t]he compliance with DSA obligations to provide a searchable and reliable repository for advertisements presented on TikTok”.

-The background: According to the Digital Services Act, “Very large online platforms or very large online search engines should ensure public access to repositories of advertisements presented on their online interfaces to facilitate supervision and research into emerging risks brought about by the distribution of advertising online” ([Recital 95](https://eur-lex.europa.eu/eli/reg/2022/2065/oj)).
+The background: According to the Digital Services Act, “Very large online platforms or very large online search engines should ensure public access to repositories of advertisements presented on their online interfaces to facilitate supervision and research into emerging risks brought about by the distribution of advertising online” ([Recital 95](https://eur-lex.europa.eu/eli/reg/2022/2065/oj), which provides details on the mandatory ad archives for VLOPs from [Article 39](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32022R2065#d1e4076-1-1)).

-As civil society researchers using [TikTok’s ad library](https://library.tiktok.com/ads) to assess risks - see our post from [last week](https://www.notion.so/2024-02-12-Ads-Ads-Ads-30ae3bcf55d44a33a91d67f5ad7ed1e8?pvs=21) - we have also checked compliance of said library with the requirements for advertising repositories set out in Article 39 of the DSA.
+As civil society researchers using [TikTok’s ad library](https://library.tiktok.com/ads) to assess risks - see our post from [last week](https://www.notion.so/2024-02-12-Ads-Ads-Ads-30ae3bcf55d44a33a91d67f5ad7ed1e8?pvs=21) - we have also checked compliance of said library with the requirements for advertising repositories set out in [Article 39 of the DSA](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32022R2065#d1e4076-1-1).
 In the following, we want to provide a short overview of what TikTok’s ad library does and does not offer.

 ## Different types of advertisements